YJHJACK/CS3892_Project/README.md

-oTTo Autonomous Vehicle Group Projects with VehicleSim
+“oTTo Autonomous Vehicle Group Projects with VehicleSim“

-This project is built on top of VehicleSim, a lightweight and modular simulation framework for developing and testing autonomous vehicle systems.
+This project is implemented in Julia and built on top of VehicleSim, a lightweight and modular simulation framework designed by VAMPIR Lab for developing and testing autonomous vehicle algorithms in a controlled virtual environment.

-We implemented a basic autonomous driving pipeline inside the example_project folder, which includes path planning, localization, and perception.
-The path planning module generates a drivable trajectory using BFS to find a route through the simulated road network.
-The localization module uses an Extended Kalman Filter (EKF) to estimate the vehicle’s position and velocity by fusing noisy GPS and IMU data.
-The perception module detects and tracks nearby vehicles using camera data and a particle filter for robust pose estimation.
+Project Overview
+The core autonomous driving pipeline is located in the example_project folder.
+It includes:

+Path Planning
+A route is computed using Breadth-First Search (BFS) to determine the optimal sequence of road segments from the start point to the destination.
+The resulting trajectory is smoothed and resampled for the vehicle to follow.

+Localization
+We use an Extended Kalman Filter (EKF) to fuse noisy GPS and IMU sensor data, providing a stable estimate of the ego vehicle’s 3D position, velocity, and orientation over time.

+Perception
+Nearby vehicles are detected using stereo camera data.
+A combination of bounding box matching and a particle filter is used to estimate the positions and headings of dynamic obstacles.

+Testing
-Testing scripts are provided in the test directory, including evaluation setups for both localization and perception.
-These tests help validate the accuracy and stability of each module independently.
+Testing scripts are provided in the test/ folder, including evaluation setups for both localization and perception.
+These tests can be used to validate the accuracy and robustness of each module independently.

+Known Issues
-Note: While the algorithms for localization and perception have been verified to work correctly, we observed issues related to channel communication during integration.
-Specifically, after disabling the ground truth data, the system sometimes fails to retrieve valid sensor input due to OS-level synchronization delays.
-These problems are not due to flaws in the algorithms themselves, but rather from lower-level communication timing.
+Although the localization and perception algorithms perform correctly in isolated tests, integration revealed channel communication issues—especially after disabling ground truth input.
+This is likely due to OS-level synchronization delays or stale data in inter-process channels.
+These are implementation-level issues and do not affect the correctness of the underlying algorithms.